Become a primary health care provider

 Eleanor Wade Custer School of Nursing is committed to providing an outstanding education to nurses at all levels— from nurses seeking a Master’s degree or Advanced Practice Certificates to existing advanced practice nurses seeking doctoral-level training.
 Our programs are dynamic and responsive to the needs of our students and the health care industry.
 Shenandoah Nursing offers graduate level classes in a fully online format.
 Our goal is to prepare and challenge you for that next step in your professional career.
 We’re excited to share our programs with you.

-The BSN-to-DNP degree requirement is 71-72 semester hours for FNP and 77-78 semester hours for PMHNP, with a grade of “B” or better in all courses.
-The clinical practicum requirement for this track is approximately 1,000 clock hours.
-The Post Graduate student may complete the program in 20 months part-time.
+The BSN-to-DNP degree requirement is 74 credit hours for FNP and 75 credit hours for PMHNP, with a grade of “B” or better in all courses.
+The clinical practicum requirement is 1,100 clinical hours for each track.
+Core and NP general courses are primarily one day per week and offered online in a synchronous format.
+Immersion days may be required.

 Key points of the programs

 - Cohorts are established in August.

-- Clinical placement is arranged by faculty and will be scheduled at the convenience of the facility hosting the student.
+- Clinical placement is a collaborative process between the student and the faculty.
+Clinical days will be scheduled at the convenience of the facility hosting the student.

 - Alumni are eligible for a tuition discount.